Show, don't tell. It's simple enough advice, and screen recording software makes it easier to follow.

 With the free version of Loom, you can store up to 25 videos of up to five minutes each.
 It's limited, sure, but great for quickly showing something to a collaborator, coworker, and/or archenemy.
 And you can always download your videos and store them somewhere else if you're getting close to that 25 video threshold.

-The company recently wrapped a beta on AI features, including auto-generated titles, summaries, and chapters, auto-suggested tasks and next steps for viewers, and removing filler words and silence.
-In my testing, auto-generation worked fine, but the results were pretty simplistic.
-AI features do require an upgrade, and in my experience, their value isn't quite worth an upgrade on its own.
+The company recently wrapped a beta on AI features, including automatic transcription, auto-generated titles, summaries, and chapters, auto-suggested tasks and next steps for viewers, and removing filler words and silence.
+The transcription aspect is the most helpful—some folks are using it to create SOPs based on screen recordings.

 Still, Loom will get the job done without a lot of fuss for most users.